cczhong11/Mini-Project/indeed-scraper/Readme.md

 Just run `python indeed.py` and it will download all 'software developer intern' job information which posted on indeed.
 The results are saved in a txt file and it ends with timestamp to distinguish different job with same job title in the same company.

 Change `base_url = 'http://www.indeed.com/jobs?q=software+develop+intern&jt=fulltime&sort='` to get you wanted job information.

+You can use job description dataset to do some simple text analysis.